Aselith/COMP3421-21T3-Ass3/JUSTIFICATION.md

 ### 3a: Environment Mapped Reflections.
 Show at least one object can reflect a cube map.
 Cube map can be a preprepared skybox and the object doesn't need to reflect other objects in the scene.
 Include code references to implementation.

 When starting up the program, you can choose to have the Mirror Block to sample render from a preprepared skybox (with its textures found in res/textures/premadeSkybox).
 You can also select premade skybox ingame by pressing F2.
-Rendering a preprepared skybox can be found in the "drawShinyTerrain" function between line 1861 -> 1894 of scene.hpp, and uses the cubeReflection shader (cubeReflection.frag and cubeReflection.vert) to calculate the reflected vector of the camera to the fragment and sample the environment cube map using that vector.
+Rendering a preprepared skybox can be found in the "drawShinyTerrain" function between line 1891 -> 1912 of scene.hpp, and uses the cubeReflection shader (cubeReflection.frag and cubeReflection.vert) to calculate the reflected vector of the camera to the fragment and sample the environment cube map using that vector.
+Then, the shaders uses the mirror green screen texture, replacing all pure green texels with a reflection of the cubemap.

 ### 3b: Realtime Cube Map.
 Describe how the cube map is created during the frame render and then used for a reflective object.
 Include code references to the generation of the cube map (3a should already describe the reflection process).

 Realtime cube map can be seen when placing down the Mirror Block and having selecting "Realtime Cubemap" at the start (or switch to it ingame).
 The Mirror Block is the block next to bedrock, or the block two spaces to the left of the starting block in the hotbar.
 The cube map is created every third frame, and is done between lines 1843->1859 and 1896 -> 1969.
 It creates the cubemap by first creating an empty cubemap texture (with null data) by calling texture_2d::createEmptyCubeMap(); found in texture_2d.cpp between lines 81 -> 95. and then write to it by using a camera with a field of vision of 90 degrees.
 With each face, the camera is rotated to match the face i.e. when writing for the top face, the camera will be pointed up.
 It then renders the scene and clears the color buffer bit for the next face.
 Once this is done, the associated frame and render buffer are destroyed leaving the texture only which is applied to the Mirror Block's reflection.
-All this can be seen in the renderToEnvironmentMap(); function between line 1896 -> 1969 of scene.hpp.
+All this can be seen in the renderToEnvironmentMap(); function between line 1991 -> 2070 of scene.hpp.

 ### 3c: In-World Camera/Magic Mirror.
 Describe how you have placed a camera in a scene that renders to a texture.
 Show where both of these objects are and how they function to show a different viewpoint of the scene.
 Include references to code.

 This is merged with planar reflections, as the Assignment Specifications says Planar Reflections can cover this component.
 A camera is placed directly beneath the player with an opposing pitch value to simulate reflection however.
 The distance between this camera and the current one is the distance between the current camera to the water surface multiplied by two.
-The placement of this refleciton camera can be seen between line 741 -> line 747 of scene.hpp.
+The placement of this reflection camera can be seen between line 757 -> line 763 of scene.hpp.

 ### 3d: Planar Reflections.
 Describe the system used to generate a planar reflection, including any techniques for perspective and/or near plane correction.
 Include references to code.